Psoriatic Arthritis and Sleep

 Recognizing the issues that are affecting your sleep can help you find relief.

 Painful joints or itchy skin may make it hard to fall asleep or stay that way.
 “Chronic pain is associated with disruptive and un-refreshing sleep,” says John Davis III, MD, rheumatologist at the Mayo Clinic in Rochester, Minnesota.
 To stop the vicious cycle of pain interrupting sleep — which leads to more pain — act quickly.
 If you’re having trouble sleeping or experiencing a flare, talk to your rheumatologist and dermatologist.
 Adjusting your medications and making lifestyle changes may help to relieve symptoms.

 You can take action on your own to improve your sleep habits, too.
-“Unfortunately, we live in a society where we’re plugged in 24/7,” says Camilo Ruiz, DO, medical director at Choice Physicians Sleep Center in Ft.
+“Unfortunately, we live in a society where we’re plugged in 24/7,” says Camilo Ruiz, DO, medical director at Sleep and Internal Medicine Specialists in Ft.
 Lauderdale, Florida.
-He talks with his patients about how much sleep they need – most adults need about seven or eight hours, with anything less than six possibly affecting your health.
+He talks with his patients about how much sleep they need — most adults need about seven or eight hours, with anything less than six possibly affecting your health.
 He also discusses their environment.
 Do they share the bed with kids or pets?
 Do they spend most of their day in artificial light?